 ~ B ~

-The Poison Garden by A. J. Banner SHOUT OUT! • Damn!
+The Poison Garden by A. J. Banner • Damn!
 I couldn’t put this book down, and it’s A. J. Banner’s fault!
 Like her previous three domestic psychological thrillers, this newly-published novel is tight and compact.
 Set on one of the islands of the Pacific Northwest, it has more twists and turns than a mountain road.
 In under 200 pages, she manages to draw in the reader with a grip that never releases until the last page.
 If you’re looking for a read that has creepy and shadowy overtones – perfect for Halloween reading without ghosts and goblins – this should be at the top of your list.
 And oh, yes…I’d be careful of what may be in your coffee.
 When your life is a lie, the truth can kill.

 The Unyielding Clamor of the Night by Neil Bissoondath • A Town Without Pity • To call Neil Bissoondath’s The Unyielding Clamor of the Night a typical story about terrorism and war would not be a fair assessment.
 It is anything but typical in its intent and approach.
 Neither a thriller nor a mystery, the story is a panorama of the effects of politics and war on the innocent.
 The question must be asked, is anyone innocent?

-I Never Told You by Bernie Brown SHOUT OUT! • Bernie Brown’s debut novel, I Never Told You, is an emotional mother-daughter story that moves geographically from a small town in Iowa to a competitive art school in Chicago to the glitz and glam of Hollywood in 1965.
+I Never Told You by Bernie Brown • Bernie Brown’s debut novel, I Never Told You, is an emotional mother-daughter story that moves geographically from a small town in Iowa to a competitive art school in Chicago to the glitz and glam of Hollywood in 1965.
 Anna and her daughter Katya love each other, but there are important parts of their lives they can’t share with each other, moving them apart emotionally as well.
 The chasm between them deepens, and only tragedy can bring them together.

 ~ C ~